DenizenScript/Denizen-Beginners-Guide/source/guides/basics/if-command.md

     :local:
 ```

-### Required Reading

-Before starting this section, you should already understand everything in the [Your First Steps](/guides/first-steps/index) section.

 ### What Is The 'If' Command?

 You learned how to use events to run a set of commands whenever a situation occurs on your server.
 You learned how to use tags to change what any command does based on the details of the situation.